Sydney kicks off global 2019 parties with dazzling spectacle

 A record amount of pyrotechnics as well as new fireworks effects and colours lit up the city´s skyline for 12 minutes and dazzled the more than 1.5 million spectators who packed the harbour front and parks.

-An earlier thunderstorm did not dampen the spirits of revellers who camped out at vantage points, some since the early hours of the morning.
+An earlier thunderstorm did not dampen the spirits of revellers who camped out at vantage points, some since the morning.

 To mark the international year of indigenous languages in 2019, the harbour also hosted a ceremony celebrating Aboriginal heritage that included animations projected onto the bridge´s pylons.

+"It was all about entertainment.
+We had fun," Mayweather said in the ring after the event, which pitted him against an opponent less than half his age.

+"I´m still retired...
+I did this just to entertain the fans in Japan," added the 41-year-old.

-The party atmosphere will sweep across major cities in Asia, Europe, Africa and the Americas as the clock ticks past midnight.
+The party atmosphere is set to sweep across major cities in Asia, Europe, Africa and the Americas as the clock ticks past midnight.

 A strong police presence has become a key element of the festivities, to protect crowds that could be targeted in terror and vehicle attacks.